Frequently Asked Questions (FAQ) on the PhD program, including application and admission and student life

 If your referee has used the wrong link to submit their reference, please ask them to resubmit using the correct link.

-The second most common mistake is that the referee has only saved the reference in the system, but has not submitted their recommendation.
+(2) The referee has only saved the reference in the system, but has not submitted their recommendation.
+They may have used an incorrect file format (PDF or a text entry).
 Once they have done so, the system will send an automated thank you email.

 Please log in to your account and choose See status of referees.